homebrew8088/8088-PC-Compatible/bios/80188_BIOS/README.md

 MOV DX, 0XFFFE     ;Set DX to the Relocation Register MOV AX, 0X40FF     ;Set AX to the new value
 OUT DX, AX         ;OUT to port 0XFFFE

+or

+MOV DX, 0XFFFE     ;Set DX to the Relocation Register MOV AX, 0X60FF     ;Set AX to the new value
+OUT DX, AX         ;OUT to port 0XFFFE
 </pre>

 This sets the internal interrupt controller as the slave making the external interrupt controller the master.